 Now while there is evidence that people completing Harvard based MBAs do outperform others this is not linked to written goals per se.

-I was intrigued by this and 2 years ago started research onto the origins to find the original research data.
+I was intrigued by this and in 2008 I started research on the origins to find the original research data.
 100s of hours and dozens of emails later the results were in, there was no such study at Harvard or Yale!

 Indeed even Harvard themselves say: